-Students are asked to explain why they chose to play this game over and over as a child, giving very specific reasons.
+Describe the game and why you chose to play this game giving very specific reasons.

-Ask the whole group to discuss why having a choice about what they play might make a difference to how children engage in play, and what children learn from or through it?
+The whole group discusses why having a choice about what they play might make a difference to how children engage in play, and what children learn from or through it?

-Ask how teachers could balance giving learners choice with the demands of implementing the CAPS (Grade R to 3) curriculum?
+Think about how teachers could balance giving learners choice with the demands of implementing the CAPS (Grade R to 3) curriculum?

-Students take notes during the discussion and add them to their writing portfolio.
+Take notes during the discussion and add them to your writing portfolio.